 Morrison is the author of seven critically acclaimed novels and a professor at Princeton University.
 She won the Pulitzer Prize for her novel Beloved, and received even greater recognition when, in 1993, she received the Nobel Prize for Literature.
 Morrison was the first African-American woman to win the award.

-Noting that black writers have often had to pander to a white audience instead of concentrating solely on the business of writing, Morrison has said that she wanted to help create a canon of black work.
-Her literary efforts can and should be considered in this light, but while her fiction certainly deals with the complex experience of blacks in America, Morrison's work also highlights the timeless and universal themes that exist within this specific struggle.
+Noting that Black writers have often had to pander to a white audience instead of concentrating solely on the business of writing, Morrison has said that she wanted to help create a canon of Black work.
+Her literary efforts can and should be considered in this light, but while her fiction certainly deals with the complex experience of Black people in America, Morrison's work also highlights the timeless and universal themes that exist within this specific struggle.